Alias Shenanigans

 & "Hello, World!"

 Aliases are higher on the search path than cmdlets.
-We can effectively overwrite cmdlets to do our own bidding.
+Yeah… we can effectively overwrite cmdlets to do our own bidding.

 greet.ps1